EmployeeIssues.comU.S. Employee Rights in Plain English

 Order

-A written command or instruction issued by a judge, court or administrative governmental agency, that has legal force.
-Such an order issued by the President of the United States is referred to as an executive order or presidential executive order.
+A written command or instruction issued by a judge, court or administrative government agency, that has legal force.
+Such an order issued by the President of the United States is referred to as an Executive Order or Presidential Executive Order.
 Orders often amend or become regulations.
+Compare to Code and Final Rule.

 Ordinance